-Reference is made to the Post-Effective Amendment No. 1 on Form S-1 to Form SB-2 and Form S-2 (the "Registration Statement") to which this letter is attached as Exhibit 5.1, filed with the Securities and Exchange Commission by Network-1 Security Solutions, Inc., a Delaware corporation (the "Company").
+Reference is made to the Post-Effective Amendment No. 2 on Form S-1 (the "Registration Statement") to which this letter is attached as Exhibit 5.1, filed with the Securities and Exchange Commission by Network-1 Security Solutions, Inc., a Delaware corporation (the "Company").
 The Registration Statement relates to the resale by the selling stockholders of an aggregate of 9,655,949 shares of the Company's common stock, \$.01 par value (the "Common Stock") consisting of 5,213,032 shares of Common Stock and an aggregate of 4,442,917 shares of Common Stock issuable upon the exercise of certain warrants and options issued by the Company.